What Does a Roofing Salesman Do?

 Unless you’ve worked in a related industry, you’ll need good training to learn how to build a referral base.

 Once you discover the secrets of referral marketing, you’ll start to makes some of your easiest sales.
 Building a referral base can multiply your income.

-In other words, they want you to be organized because some of your sales will come from following up with people who you’ve spoken to in the past.
+In other words, they want you to be organized because many of your sales will come from following up with people who you’ve already spoken to in the past.